jeknov/RankME/README.md

 Description
 -------

-Setup 1 correspond to the experimental setup when the human evaluation ratings of *informativeness*, *naturalness* and *quality* are collected together.
-The folder **crowdflower/setup_1**, in correspondance with the paper, contains three code versions of Setup 1 - Likert, PlainME and RankME.
+Setup 1 corresponds to the experimental setup when the human evaluation ratings of *informativeness*, *naturalness* and *quality* are collected together.
+The folder **crowdflower/setup_1**, in correspondence with the paper, contains three code versions of Setup 1 - Likert, PlainME and RankME.
 Screenshots of the corresponding CrowdFlower tasks are shown in Fig.1:

 <a href="lik_stp1.png"><img src="https://github.com/jeknov/NAACL_18_submission_RankME/blob/master/lik_stp1.png" align="left" width="31%" ></a>
 <a href="plainME_stp1.png"><img src="https://github.com/jeknov/NAACL_18_submission_RankME/blob/master/plainME_stp1.png" align="left" width="31%" ></a>